micromatch/micromatch/README.md

 ### Latest results

-As of March 24, 2022 (longer bars are better):
+As of July 12, 2023 (longer bars are better):

 ```sh
 # .makeRe star